Ochre-rumped bunting: Description

 It is 15 cm in length.
 Typically, it is the richest-coloured of the reed buntings, with the pinkest legs and bill in winter.
-Male: Dark back.
-Upperparts chestnut, striped black and buff on breast and sides.
-Nape brown but sides of neck whitish.
-Female: Buffy submoustachial and throat, and black malar stripes, crown dark brown streaked pale.
-Juvenile: Pale greyish-brown central crown stripe.
-Rump yellowish brown.
-Voice: Call 'sur-swee-ik' or 'tik'.
-Habitat: Open fields near water.
+Adult males have a dark back, chestnut upperparts, and are striped black and buff on the breast and sides.
+They have a brown nape, and the sides of neck are whitish.
+Females have a buffy submoustachial and throat, black malar stripes, and a dark brown crown with pale streaking.
+Juveniles have a pale greyish-brown central crown stripe and a yellowish brown rump.

+The calls of the ochre-rumped bunting can be transcribed as 'sur-swee-ik' and 'tik'.